-Kathy Griffin net worth: Kathy Griffin is an American actress and comedian who has a net worth of $20 million dollars.
+Kathy Griffin net worth: Kathy Griffin is an American actress and comedian who has a net worth of $30 million dollars.
 Kathy Griffin first starting breaking through thanks to roles on the sitcoms "Seinfeld" and "Suddenly Susan".
 She is also notable for being the star of the two-time Emmy-winning reality series, "Kathy Griffin: My Life on the D-List".

 During her career, Kathy has released several comedy albums.
 Each of her first six albums received Grammy Award nominations.
 After six Grammy Award nominations and no wins, Griffin finally won a Grammy in 2014 for Best Comedy Album.
 She is now one of only three women to ever win that category (the other winners are Whoopi Goldberg and Lily Tomlin).

 Controversies: Griffin was banned from appearing on several TV shows including "The Tonight Show with Jay Leno" and "The View" due to her controversial humor.
 Due to a controversial acceptance speech when she won an Emmy for season two of "My Life on the D List" in 2007, she was fired from an appearance on Disney's "Hannah Montana" show.
 Griffin was banned from New York's Apollo Theatre when she used profanity in an Octomom joke during her routine there.